Advanced Training Partnerships

 Richard Longthorp, Chair, AgriSkills Forum

-There are four partnerships worth approximately £13M within the ATP initiative.
+There are three partnerships worth approximately £13M within the ATP initiative.
 Bringing together companies with research and training organisations, each are formal, sustainable collaborations between end users and providers of high-level skills in the agri-food sector.

 Funded from 2011 to 2016, each partnership operates under the leadership of an academic institution and focuses on a particular research area, covering the full range of food production from farm to fork.